 Surviving Economic Abuse (SEA) welcomes the inclusion of economic abuse in the statutory definition of domestic abuse that the reintroduction of the Domestic Abuse Bill contains.
 It will finally recognise economic abuse as a form of coercive control that sits alongside physical, sexual and emotional/psychological abuse – all of which are often experienced concurrently by victim-survivors domestic abuse.
 This is a hugely important step forward.

-One in five of the UK population has experienced economic abuse from a current or former partner and 95% of victim-survivors of domestic abuse will experience economic abuse.
+One in six of the UK population has experienced economic abuse from a current or former partner and 95% of victim-survivors of domestic abuse will experience economic abuse.

 Naming economic abuse helps raise awareness of it; creates a framework through which we can respond; and holds perpetrators accountable.

 SEA also welcomes the establishment of the office of the Domestic Abuse Commissioner whose role it is to oversee and monitor the national response to domestic abuse.
 We are keen to see work to address economic stability reflected within specialist responses to domestic abuse, since economic safety underpins physical safety.